Rules & Submission Guidelines

 - Teams should utilize relevant student affairs literature, where appropriate, for their presentation.

-- By participating, each team agrees to allow their presentation to appear in the Spring 2019 edition of the StudentAffairs.com e-journal, “The Journal of Technology in Student Affairs.”
+- By participating, each team agrees to allow their presentation to appear in on the StudentAffairs.com website and related internet properties.

 ***Upon submission, all entries become the property of StudentAffairs.com for qualified use in StudentAffairs.com-related activities***

-- Sunday, January 27, 2019 -- Case study instructions emailed to all participants
+- Case study instructions emailed to all participants: Wednesday, February 8, 2023

-All graduate students, by registering for the Virtual Case Study Competition, acknowledge they are matriculating in a Masters level program in student personnel administration, higher education, or counseling for at least six credits during the Spring 2019 semester.
+All graduate students, by registering for the Virtual Case Study Competition, acknowledge they are matriculating in a Masters level program in student personnel administration, higher education, or counseling for at least three credits during the Spring 2023 semester.
 In addition, by submitting the registration form, each team member agrees to allow their final product to be used in the StudentAffairs.com website.